moritzhoeppner/xor-brute-force/README.md

 }
 ```
 - Copy ciphertexts that were generated with the same keystream in one directory.
-- Execute `xor-brute-force -dist {path of your JSON file} -messages {directory with encrypted messages}`
+- Execute `bin/xor-brute-force -dist {path of your JSON file} -messages {directory with encrypted messages}`

 You need at least two ciphertexts.
 However, the more you have, the better the results will be.
 The
 program will only try to decrypt initial segments of the length of the shortest message.